Search For 'Gay Genes' Comes Up Short In Large New Study

 The study didn't focus on a person's sexual identity or desires.
 Instead, "what we really focus on is behavior," says co-author Benjamin Neale, a geneticist and data scientist at the Broad Institute.

-The scientists looked at genetic variants in people who say they have had at least one sex partner of the same sex, and compared those to people who said they had not had same-sex encounters.
+The scientists looked at genetic variants in people who say they have had at least one sex partner of the same sex and compared those to people who said they had not had same-sex encounters.
 That provides a limited view of sexuality, because a single encounter doesn't define a person's sexuality.

 The study looked through millions of genetic variants to see if any significant differences appeared.
 It identified just five variants that stood out, out of the millions analyzed.

-Note: A previous version of this story misspelled the Karolinska Institute as the Karolina Institute.